xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-android-setup.md

      > **Note**
      >
-     > Some emulators supports Appium directly when installed.
+     > Some emulators support Appium directly when installed.
 If you want to run an application on an emulator, check your emulator settings before proceeding with the Appium installation.

    2. Install [Appium](http://appium.io/docs/en/about-appium/getting-started/#installing-appium)